-I feel like you’re all pretty thoroughly sick of me by the midpoint of Revision-o-Rama, and rightfully so.
+Today I want to discuss how to write dialogue, but I feel like you’re all pretty thoroughly sick of me by the midpoint of Revision-o-Rama, and rightfully so.
 I’ve been blabbing my mouth off for quite some time.
-So instead of bloviating about dialogue, I’ll let writers who actually write excellent dialogue do it for me!
+So instead of bloviating about writing dialogue rules, I’ll let writers who actually write excellent dialogue do it for me!
 (I’ll also compile a link or two from what I’ve previously written on the subject… anything new I try to write will start to feel redundant and, as we all know, redundancy is one big thing to get rid of during revision!)

 - First, click here for an excellent post about revising dialogue from amazing YA writer Laurie Halse Anderson’s blog.